apache/dubbo-kubernetes/.github/ISSUE_TEMPLATE/dubbo-kube-issue-report-template.md

 ### Expected Result

-What do you expected from the above steps？
+What do you expect from the above steps？

 ### Actual Result